-JAIL SENTENCE AGAINST OPPOSITION LEADER UPHELD On 12 December the Appeal Court in Bahrain issued its verdict against opposition leader Sheikh Ali Salman and sentenced him again to nine years in prison after a retrial.
-He is a prisoner of conscience imprisoned for peacefully exercising his right to freedom of expression.
+On 3 April, the Court of Cassation in Bahrain reduced the prison sentence against opposition leader Sheikh Ali Salman to four years in prison for the second time.
+He is a prisoner of conscience.

-On 12 December, following a retrial, the Appeal Court in Bahrain upheld a nine years' prison sentence against opposition leader Sheikh Ali Salman, the Secretary General of Bahrain's main opposition party, al-Wefaq National Islamic Society.
-Sheikh Ali Salman is a prisoner of conscience and remains held in Jaw Prison.
+On 3 April, the Court of Cassation in Bahrain reduced the nine year prison sentence against opposition leader Sheikh Ali Salman, the Secretary General of Bahrain's main opposition party al-Wefaq National Islamic Society, to four years.
+Sheikh Ali Salman is a prisoner of conscience and remains held in Jaw Prison, south of the capital Manama.